 If Conte receives the mandate, he would likely look for a broader coalition and to add five more senators to the fold.

 Without a Senate majority, Conte would struggle to pass effective legislation at a time of crisis for the European nation, which has suffered years of political instability in addition to new economic challenges amid the pandemic.

 Italy has been through several political crises since the end of World War II and has held many snap elections before sitting governments have finished their electoral terms.
 Conte is the country’s 66th leader in 75 years.

-Conte has enjoyed high approval ratings after Italy imposed Europe's first lockdown last spring, in response to spiraling number of Covid-19 cases and deaths.
-He remains Italy's most popular politician with an approval rating above 50%, Reuters reports.
+Conte has enjoyed high approval ratings after Italy imposed Europe’s first lockdown last spring, in response to spiraling number of Covid-19 cases and deaths.
+Despite not having any political affiliation or party behind him, he remains Italy’s most popular politician with an approval rating above 50%, Reuters reports.